 In some versions Paphos was a son, and they also had a daughter, Metharme.

 The Pygmalion/Daedalus story has been told many times, and continues to be told.
 There is inherent sexism in this story, of course, or at least there is in many modern renditions, unless the whole point of the retelling is to point out the sexism.
-The modern form is that a man makes a woman into who she is.
-Ironically, the males do not find fulfilment for having helped a woman fulfil her potential.
+The modern narrative is that a man makes a woman into who she is.
+Ironically, the men do not find fulfilment for having helped a woman fulfil her potential.
 His control of her generally leads to his downfall rather than to exultation.

 As feminist film theorist Laura Mulvey once put it, the woman stands as a “signifier for the male other, bound by a symbolic order in which man can live out his fantasies and obsessions through linguistic command, by imposing on the silent image of woman still tied to her place as a bearer of meaning, not maker of meaning.”

 Some examples in stories for adults:

 The Winter’s Tale, William Shakespeare, about controlling pregnant women’s bodies among other things